hashicorp/consul/website/source/docs/agent/watches.html.md

 ### HTTP endpoint

 A HTTP handler sends a HTTP request when a watch is invoked.
 The JSON invocation info is sent as a payload along the request.
-The response contains the Consul index as a header named `X-Consul-Index`.
+The response also contains the Consul index as a header named `X-Consul-Index`.

 The HTTP handler can be configured by setting `handler_type` to `http`.
 Additional handler options are set using `http_handler_config`.
 The only required parameter is the `path` field which specifies the URL to the HTTP endpoint.
-Consul uses `POST` as the default http method, but this can be set to any method.
+Consul uses `POST` as the default HTTP method, but this is also configurable.
 Other optional fields are `header`, `timeout` and`tls_skip_verify`.
 The watch invocation data is always sent as a JSON payload.

 Here is an example configuration: